 [Heading deleted by No. 2 of 2003 s.
 31.]

-63. Interpretation in Part IIIB
+63. Terms used in this Part

 (1) In this Part —

 “conveyance on sale” includes —

 (a) every instrument and decree or order of any court or of the Commissioner of Titles, whereby any property or any estate or interest in any property on the sale thereof is transferred to or vested in the purchaser or any other person on his behalf or by his direction;